 Who does the Chief Scientist report to?

 The Chief Scientist reports to the Minister for Industry, Innovation and Science the Hon.
-Christopher Pyne, and also works closely with the Prime Minister both in his role as Executive Officer of the Commonwealth Science Council and in order to provide detailed scientific advice.
+Greg Hunt, and also works closely with the Prime Minister both in his role as Executive Officer of the Commonwealth Science Council and in order to provide detailed scientific advice.